 Many immigrant groups may have expected to benefit from these programs, including farm workers and many Latino workers.
 The fact of the matter is that there have not been a high number of applicants for either DACA or DAPA.
 Furthermore, as this is an executive order, there is the chance that these orders could be struck down by the president to be elected later in 2016.

-If you have any questions about these immigration relief programs or would like to know more about your legal options, please do not hesitate to discuss your case with the Simon Law Group.
+If you have any questions about these immigration relief programs or would like to know more about your legal options, please do not hesitate to discuss your case with Simon Law Group, PLLC.
 As an immigrant and native of Chile, he knows the immigration experience first-hand, and can draw from that insight to assist you.

 Call our Houston immigration lawyer today at (713) 839-0639.